sueszli/blog/0 shower thoughts/choosing a language.md

 - popularity:
      - the only systems programming language with memory safety guarantees enforced at compile time with ownership model and borrow checker.
-     - not popular enough (yet?) to be considered for most projects. very small ecosystem. [most fans are just hobby developers](https://blog.jetbrains.com/rust/2023/01/18/rust-deveco-2022-discover-recent-trends/#work-or-hobby?). but makes a lot of sense if you're building networked systems (which is why the network stack of the linux kernel is being written in rust).
+     - not popular enough (yet?) to be considered for most projects. very small ecosystem. [most fans are just hobby developers](https://blog.jetbrains.com/rust/2023/01/18/rust-deveco-2022-discover-recent-trends/#work-or-hobby?).
+     - makes a lot of sense when adversaries have an attack surface via network access. which is why ie. the network stack of the linux kernel has adopted rust.
 - performance:
      - close to zero overhead.